 An increasing body of evidence indicates that when proper services are matched with the needs of rural households, financial services can lead to increased income, improved health, and education.
 The rural population neither have the physical collateral nor the education needed to organize the finance.
 Thus, microfinance institutions also include measures to improve their financial planning skills and literacy before they lend money.

 Besides, small businesses in regional and secondary towns need financing sources to sustain operations, invest in technologies, and expand businesses.
-Here, modern microfinance management software enables microfinance institutions to customize their solutions’ workflows depending on areas that match clients’ needs.
+Here, modern loan management software enables microfinance institutions to customize their solutions’ workflows depending on areas that match clients’ needs.
 This strategy allows kids more days in school and families more frequent meals.

 Helping Rebuild and Revive Post-conflict Communities